 - An abnormal connection between the anus and reproductive organs

 - Certain types of cancer, such as colorectal cancer

 Most patients with cancer who need a colostomy only need it temporarily—usually for several months—to help the colon or the rectum heal after a portion has been removed.
 However, in some situations, a permanent colostomy may be needed.

 Types of colostomy

-There are several types of colostomies that correspond to the four main sections of the colon.
+There are several types of colostomies based on where in the four main sections of the colon it is needed.

 Ascending colostomy.
 An ascending colostomy is located in the ascending colon, which extends from the beginning of the large intestine to the right side of the abdomen.
 In this procedure, only part of the colon remains functional.
 As a result, little water is absorbed from the waste, and the discharge is usually liquid.
-However, this type of procedure is rare because an ileostomy (a procedure in which the small intestine is diverted to the abdominal wall and waste is emptied into a pouch) is more appropriate for cases involving the ascending colon.
+However, this type of procedure is rare because an ileostomy is more appropriate for the ascending colon.
+An ileostomy is a procedure in which the small intestine is diverted to the abdominal wall and waste is emptied into a pouch.

 Descending colostomy.
 A descending colostomy is located in the descending colon, which takes waste down the left side of the abdomen.
 The stool there is usually firm because it has moved across functioning portions of the colon.

 Sigmoid colostomy.
 A sigmoid colostomy—the most common type—is located in the sigmoid colon, the bottom portion of the large intestine, which moves waste to the rectum.
 Sigmoid colostomies produce stool that is more solid and regular than other colostomies.

 The surgical procedure